 At first we’re told the medina has 10,000 alleyways.
 “It’s a labyrinth,” says our guide, Mohamed.
-The ancient, walled part of Fès is the world’s best place to get lost, he says.
+The ancient, walled part of Fès, Morocco, is the world’s best place to get lost, he says.
 “But have you actually lost people?”
 I ask.
-“Four times,” he says in a tone that pleads, “do not make it five.”
+“Four times,” Mohamed says in a tone that pleads, “do not make it five, Kate.”

 The next day, Fès local, Khadya, tells us there are 11,000 alleyways.
 Some are one donkey’s width and no accurate maps exist.
 Khadya was born in the medina but areas remain that she doesn’t know.
 “Stay put if you’re lost,” she says.
 “Or you’ll only make it worse.”